Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 The zebra horned nerite snail (Clithon corona/diadema), also known as the zebra thorned nerite snail, is one of the most interesting-looking snails out of all freshwater snail species!

-These are tiny snails, usually staying under an inch at full size.
+These are tiny snails, staying under an inch at full size.
 Zebra horned nerite snails have beautiful alternating black and yellow stripes, which can help bring a pop of color to the bottom of the fish tank.
 Their most interesting feature is the tiny spikes that outline the whorl of the shell.
 These are most likely used in defense against aggressive fish and invertebrates.

 2. Zebra